-SOCIAL Secti on Reference Aspect A4: Climate Change A4 General Disclosure Policies on identification and mitigation of significant climate-related issues which have impacted, and those which may impact, the issuer. • (Climate Change A4.1 Description of the significant climate-related issues which have impacted, and those which may impact, the issuer, and the actions taken to manage them. • (Climate Change Aspect B1: I Employment B1 General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to compensation and dismissal, recruitment and promotion, working hours, rest periods, equal opportunity, diversity, anti-discrimination, and other benefits and welfare. • E Employment B1.1 Total workforce by gender, employment type, age group and geographical region. • E Employment B1.2 Employee turnover rate by gender, age group and geographical region. • E Employment Aspect B2: I Health and Safety B2 General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to providing a safe working environment and protecting employees from occupational hazards. • 1 lealth and Safety B2.1 Number and rate of work-related fatalities occurred in each of the past three years including the reporting year. ı • F Health and Safety B2.2 Lost days due to work injury. • lealth and Safety B2.3 Description of occupational health and safety measures adopted, how they are implemented and monitored. • + lealth and Safety
+SOCIAL Section Reference Aspect A4: ( Climate Change A4 General Disclosure Policies on identification and mitigation of significant climate-related issues which have impacted, and those which may impact, the issuer.
+Climate Change A4.1 Description of the significant climate-related issues which have impacted, and those which may impact, the issuer, and the actions taken to manage them.
+Climate Change Aspect B1: E Employment B1 General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to compensation and dismissal, recruitment and promotion, working hours, rest periods, equal opportunity, diversity, anti-discrimination, and other benefits and welfare. • Employment B1.1 Total workforce by gender, employment type, age group and geographical region. • Employment B1.2 Employee turnover rate by gender, age group and geographical region. • Employment Aspect B2: I Health and Safety B2 General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to providing a safe working environment and protecting employees from occupational hazards.
+Health and Safety B2.1 Number and rate of work-related fatalities occurred in each of the past three years including the Reporting Year.
+Health and Safety B2.2 Lost days due to work injury.
+Health and Safety B2.3 Description of occupational health and safety measures adopted, how they are implemented and monitored.
+Health and Safety